Kim Reynolds: Second term

 Reynolds has a close relationship with the Iowa pork industry, and in particular with Iowa Select Farms, one of the country's largest pork producers.
 She donated an afternoon of her time as part of a 2019 charity auction to benefit the company's owners' foundation; the owners had contributed almost $300,000 to Reynolds's campaigns.
 A Republican donor who is influential in the pork industry placed the winning bid.
 The director of the Iowa Ethics and Campaign Disclosure Board said that he did not believe the auction violated state law, but attorneys for two former Democratic governors of Iowa said that it created the appearance of impropriety and was an error in judgment.
 In May and July 2020, Reynolds's administration arranged for COVID-19 testing to be done at Iowa Select's West Des Moines headquarters and at the Waverly facility partly owned by another campaign donor, at a time when those most vulnerable to the disease (healthcare workers and residents of nursing homes and other congregate-living facilities) were unable to timely get tested.
 A separate pork production company that had donated $25,000 to Reynolds's campaign received a disproportionate benefit from a state pandemic business-aid program, receiving 72% of the program's initial rounds of disbursements.
 After the testing came to light in January 2021, Polk County Supervisor Matt McCoy criticized Reynolds, and State Auditor Rob Sand began an investigation into whether special treatment was accorded to political donors over essential workers and vulnerable persons.
 In 2023, Reynolds signed legislation to strip the state auditor's powers.
+In 2025, she joined a letter opposing 2018 California Proposition 12 and supporting the Save Our Bacon Act.

 In March 2021, Reynolds signed into law a bill that shortened the hours of polling places on Election Day, reduced the early voting period, and required that absentee ballots be received by ballot places before the end of Election Day.
 She said the legislation would protect election integrity.
 It was part of a wider effort by Republicans across the country to roll back voting access.
 Democrats won the 2020 presidential election, with Trump and many other Republicans making false claims of fraud.

 On April 2, 2021, Reynolds signed a bill allowing individuals to purchase and carry handguns without a permit, a policy known as constitutional carry.
 Later that month, she signed legislation that would allow landlords to reject tenants who pay rent with Section 8 vouchers.

+Reynolds signed SF 542 to loosen child labor laws and sent the U.S. Secretary of Labor a letter that said: "I am writing on behalf of small businesses across Iowa that are facing excessive fines due to the U.S. Department of Labor's enforcement of youth labor laws."
+In 2025, she signed HF 889, enacting paid family leave for state employees.